Our Matthews guide is proudly presented by Charlotte Eye Ear Nose & Throat Associates, P.A.

 From 3-6 p.m.
-Tuesday through Friday, they offer $20 cheese and charcuterie boards (half priced beers on Fridays too).
+Tuesday through Friday, they have $20 cheese and charcuterie boards (half-priced beers on Fridays, too).

 All beers are brewed on site in their five-barrel brew house.
-If you’re into wine, they’ve got more than 1,000 bottles to choose from.
+If you’re into wine, they have more than 1,000 bottles to choose from.

 Located next door to Seaboard, you’ll find an old telephone hut with a neon pizza sign in the back of a large courtyard covered with picnic table seating.
 Go with their popular Jordan’s Jamboree pizza — a classic pepperoni and sausage with red sauce and bacio mozzarella.

-You’ve got a ton of dining options in downtown Matthews including restaurants you’ve heard of like Pizza Peel, Thai Taste and Mac’s Speed Shop along with Ming Fu (popular Chinese spot), Portrait Gallery (a new tapas spot) and Sante (upscale American food).
+The dining in downtown includes restaurants you’ve heard of like Pizza Peel, Thai Taste, and Mac’s Speed Shop, along with Ming Fu (popular Chinese spot), Portrait Gallery (a new tapas spot), and Sante (upscale American food).
 All are walking distance from the main drag.

 But El Valle has been a downtown staple for well over twenty years, and it’s hard to beat its $7.75 combo plates.